US military departments

-Department of Defense (DOD)
+Department of War (DOW)

-DOD > Office of the Secretary of Defense (OSD)
+Office of the Secretary of War (OSW)

 Overview

 The military departments play a central role in shaping emerging technologies through R&D, procurement, and adoption policies.
-They collectively oversee more than two-thirds of DOD’s $145 billion annual RDT&E (Research, Development, Test, and Evaluation) budget, making them both key developers and influential adopters of cutting-edge capabilities across the national security landscape.3 Emerging technologies like AI and autonomous systems, hypersonics, and biotechnology are among the services’ fastest-growing R&D investment areas, supporting initiatives from biological performance enhancement to autonomous vehicles and weapons systems.
+They collectively oversee more than two-thirds of DOW’s $145 billion annual RDT&E (Research, Development, Test, and Evaluation) budget, making them both key developers and influential adopters of cutting-edge capabilities across the national security landscape.
+Emerging technologies like AI and autonomous systems, hypersonics, and biotechnology are among the services’ fastest-growing R&D investment areas, supporting initiatives from biological performance enhancement to autonomous vehicles and weapons systems.

 Organization